adebayomoses/Wazobia_Real_Estate_House_prediction/README.md

 ## Business Impact and Recommendations:
 This house pricing predictions enable real estate investors to make well-informed decisions when purchasing or selling properties.
 They can identify undervalued properties and invest in areas with potential growth, maximizing their return on investment.

-	Real estate agents and property sellers can use the house price predictions to set competitive listing prices.
+Real estate agents and property sellers can use house price predictions to set competitive listing prices.
 By pricing properties more accurately, they can attract more potential buyers and close deals faster.
 Financial institutions can use house price predictions for risk assessment in mortgage lending.
 Accurate predictions help identify properties that may be overvalued, reducing the risk of loan defaults.

 House price predictions provide valuable insights into local real estate markets, including demand patterns, market trends, and price fluctuations.
 This information can be used to adapt business strategies to changing market conditions.

 Real estate marketers can tailor their marketing efforts based on predicted house prices in different areas.
 This allows them to target specific buyer segments effectively and optimize their marketing campaigns.
 House price predictions can serve as a valuable tool during price negotiations.
 Buyers and sellers can use this information to support their bargaining positions.

 ## Recommendations:
 - Regularly update and refine the predictive model to ensure it captures changing market dynamics.